About Me

 🔍 Research Journey

 My journey into understanding complex systems began at Indian Institute of Technology Roorkee, where I completed my Bachelor’s in Engineering Physics, graduating with the Department Gold Medal (9.57/10) and Best Thesis Award in 2023.
-What started as curiosity about signal processing in Dr. R.S.
-Anand’s lab, working on EEG-based epilepsy detection, evolved into a deeper fascination with neural systems and their computational understanding.
+What started as curiosity about signal processing and EEG-based epilepsy detection in Dr. R.S.
+Anand’s lab evolved into a deeper fascination with neural systems and their computational understanding.

-I recently completed my Master’s in Neural Information Processing at the University of Tübingen (March 2025, 1.24/4.0), supported by the Deutschlandstipendium scholarship.
-My thesis on “Beyond Benchmarks: A Novel Framework for Domain-Specific LLM Evaluation and Knowledge Mapping” under Prof. Matthias Bethge and Dr. Çağatay Yıldiz at the Bethge Lab has now been extended into my current research work.
+I completed my Master’s in Neural Information Processing at the University of Tübingen (March 2025, grade: 1.17/4.0), supported by the Deutschlandstipendium scholarship.
+My thesis, “Beyond Benchmarks: A Novel Framework for Domain-Specific LLM Evaluation and Knowledge Mapping,” under Prof. Matthias Bethge and Dr. Çağatay Yıldız at the Bethge Lab, developed a deterministic pipeline for contamination-free LLM evaluation tested on large-scale datasets (arXiv: 1.56M documents, M2D2: 8.5B tokens).
+This work has been released as a preprint, with an extended version including deeper mechanistic analysis of knowledge representation during domain adaptation currently under review at TMLR.

-To complement my research in healthcare applications, I had the opportunity to explore two fascinating domains through my rotations.
-My essay rotation on “Large Language Models and Psychotherapy: Bridging the Gap with Mechanistic Interpretability” under Dr. Thomas Wolfers earned me the Best Presentation Award from the Graduate Training Centre of Neuroscience.
-Additionally, I pursued a lab rotation at the Dayan lab (MPI for Biological Cybernetics) under Dr. Sara Ershadmanesh, investigating metacognitive abilities in reversal learning tasks.
-These experiences deepened my understanding of how both biological and artificial systems learn and adapt to changing environments, while highlighting the crucial role of interpretability in complex systems.
+During my studies, I explored diverse aspects of AI interpretability through research rotations and collaborations.
+My essay rotation on “Large Language Models and Psychotherapy: Bridging the Gap with Mechanistic Interpretability” under Dr. Thomas Wolfers earned the Best Presentation Award from the Graduate Training Centre of Neuroscience.
+A lab rotation at the Dayan lab (MPI for Biological Cybernetics) under Dr. Sara Ershadmanesh on metacognitive abilities in reversal learning deepened my understanding of how both biological and artificial systems adapt to changing environments.

-Since April 2025, I’m working as a Research Assistant at the University of Tübingen under Dr. Thomas Wolfers and Dr. Çağatay Yıldiz, focusing on two exciting projects in mechanistic interpretability:
+Since April 2025, I have been working as a Research Assistant at the University of Tübingen under Dr. Thomas Wolfers and Dr. Çağatay Yıldız, pursuing a question that has fascinated me since my Master’s thesis: How do language models internally organize and access knowledge?

 Research Philosophy: Following Richard Feynman’s principle “What I cannot create, I do not understand,” my work aims to reverse-engineer the internal mechanisms of language models.
 By understanding how these systems process and represent knowledge, we can build more reliable, controllable, and interpretable AI systems that truly serve human needs.